You Are Not Alone: Chart performance

-Commercially, "You Are Not Alone" remains one of Jackson's best selling singles and it is also his 13th and final number one song.
-It holds the Guinness World Record for the first song ever to debut at number one on the Billboard Hot 100 chart.
+Commercially, "You Are Not Alone" remains one of Jackson's best selling singles and it is also his 13th and final number-one song.
+It holds the Guinness World Record for the first song ever to debut at number one on the US Billboard Hot 100 chart.
 It was also Jackson's last number one single on the chart.
 It debuted at number one with first week sales of 120,000 copies.
 The song was certified platinum by the RIAA and sold one million copies domestically.
-It broke the record set by his previous double A-side single "Scream" and "Childhood," which was the first song in the 37-year history of Billboard to debut at number five—where it peaked.
+It broke the record set by his previous double A-side single "Scream" and "Childhood", which was the first song in the 37-year history of Billboard to debut at number five—where it peaked.
 It peaked at number one in the UK after a debut at number three in the prior week.
-The song also reached number one in Wallonia, France, New Zealand, Spain and Switzerland.
+The song also reached number one in Belgium, France, New Zealand, Spain and Switzerland.
 In Canada it peaked at number two.
 It became a top ten hit in every major market.

 Music video

-The accompanying music video for "You Are Not Alone" was directed by Wayne Isham on July 12, 1995, and begins with a large number of paparazzi taking photographs of Jackson.
+The music video for "You Are Not Alone" was directed by American director Wayne Isham and was released to ABC, MTV and BET on July 28, 1995.
+It begins with a large number of paparazzi taking photographs of Jackson.
 The plot then centers around two locations: a temple where Jackson appears in an affectionate semi-nude scene with his then-wife, Lisa Marie Presley, and a theater where Jackson performs the song to an empty hall.
 Jackson also appears alone in other locations such as deserts and along tide pools.
 The slightly extended version that appeared on HIStory on Film, Volume II was notable for scenes where special effects were used to give Jackson white, feathery, almost angelic wings.
 Several of these scenes included Jackson's side having been pierced by an arrow.
 The other version of the video is included on Number Ones and Michael Jackson's Vision.
 The temple scenes were a homage to Maxfield Parrish's 1922 painting Daybreak.
 The theater scenes were filmed at the Pantages Theatre, in Los Angeles.